-Hundreds of thousands in the southeast still without power after Helene
+Hundreds of thousands in the Southeast still without power after Helene

-INDIANAPOLIS (WISH) — Hurricane Helene will go down as a historic storm for the southeast, not only for its impacts at landfall in Florida but also the impacts felt well inland into the Carolinas.
+INDIANAPOLIS (WISH) — Hurricane Helene will go down as a historic storm for the Southeast, not only for its impacts at landfall in Florida but also the impacts felt well inland into the Carolinas.

-Helene traveled onshore as a Category 4 storm with maximum winds of 140 mph late Thursday night, and the country is still dealing with power outages in the southeast.
+Helene traveled onshore as a Category 4 storm with maximum winds of 140 mph late Thursday night, and the country on Monday was still dealing with power outages in the Southeast.

 Power Outages as of Monday evening